Glaucoma Treatment NYC by Marc Bystock L.Ac.

 What Are the Conventional Treatments for Glaucoma?

-Patients with glaucoma are typically placed on a beta blocker or an alpha agonist eye drop to lower intraocular eye pressure.
+Patients with glaucoma are typically placed on a beta blocker or an alpha agonist eye drop to lower intraocular pressure.
 In more severe cases of glaucoma, surgery may be performed.
 Unfortunately, many of the eye drops on the market contain preservatives.
 These preservatives often create more ocular inflammation.
 I suggest you search for a preservative-free drop.

 My Holistic Acupuncture Treatments for Glaucoma